 This whole chef lark can be pretty hard graft: long (and often antisocial) hours, high levels of stress, lots of organisation, and seemingly endless hours standing on your feet.

 If I’m totally honest, I didn’t love being a chef in a restaurant; the stress and the lifestyle just wasn’t the right fit for me.
+I went into it knowing I wasn’t going to love it, but knowing it would be incredible for my cooking; which it was.

 And that’s okay, life is about trying different things and figuring out what you don’t love as much as it’s about figuring out the things that really light you up.